Fives56/ngx-table-craft/projects/ngx-table-craft/README.md

 ### Inputs
 - configs: IConfigs - Configuration object for the table.
 - service: IService<T> - Service for fetching data.
 This needs to be implemented.
-- objs: T[] - Array of objects to be displayed in the table.
+- data: T[] - Array of objects to be displayed in the table.

 ## Configuration